sagemath/sagewiki_to_gh-2022-10-10/WordDesign.md

 def find_first_different(self, other)
 def find_last_different(self, other)
 }}}
 which should returns the first index of the different characters and -1 if one of the two words ended before.
+Those one could be really fast in the cythonized version.